riceissa/issarice.com/pages/about-the-site.md

 # Colophon

-For the sake of transparency, we list below the tools used to run this site.
+Here are the tools used to build and run this site.

 Most pages are written using [Vim](http://www.vim.org/) using the [Pandoc markdown syntax](http://johnmacfarlane.net/pandoc/README.html#pandocs-markdown).
-The source markdown file for each page can be accessed by clicking “page source” at the top of that page.
+For each page that was manually written, the source markdown file can be accessed by clicking “page source” at the top of that page.
-The markdown files are then compiled to HTML using [Hakyll](http://jaspervdj.be/hakyll/)[^hak], a static site generator[^ssglist] written in Haskell.
+The markdown files are then compiled to HTML using a static site generator I wrote, which is stored in [`generator.py`](https://github.com/riceissa/riceissa.com/blob/master/generator.py) in the repository[^ssglist].

-The CSS for this site is compressed by Hakyll, but the uncompressed version is available [here](https://github.com/riceissa/riceissa.com/blob/master/css/minimal.css); it uses [Ethan Schoonover](http://ethanschoonover.com/)’s light [solarized theme](http://ethanschoonover.com/solarized), as well as taking hints from various places like [Gwern’s site](http://www.gwern.net/About#tools) and GitHub’s documentation pages.
+The CSS for this site uses [Ethan Schoonover](http://ethanschoonover.com/)’s light [solarized theme](http://ethanschoonover.com/solarized) as well as small ideas from various places like [Gwern’s site](http://www.gwern.net/About#tools) and GitHub’s (old) documentation pages.

 All of the source files necessary to build this site are hosted on GitHub.
 You can visit the repository [here](https://github.com/riceissa/riceissa.com) or by clicking “website source” at the top of any page.